gangdong/gangdong.github.io/_posts/2021-03-15-Blog-Jekyll-toc-plugin.markdown

 {% endhighlight %}

-I build the code locally by Jekyll and reload the page.
+I built the code locally by Jekyll and reloaded the page.

 Cheers!

-The TOC appeared, this is just what I want!
+The TOC appeared, this was just what I want!

 ## I got a trouble